Product Overview

 Mockup and Prototype

 After analyzing the usability study results, I refined the design by implementing key improvements to address user pain points.
 These updates were integrated into high-fidelity mockups, enhancing visual hierarchy, accessibility, and overall usability.
-With the revised mockups in place, I developed an interactive prototype, incorporating the updated design elements and improved user flows.
+With the revised mockups in place, I developed an interactive prototype, incorporating the updated design elements and improved user-flows.
 This version provides a more seamless and intuitive experience, ensuring a more user-centered final product, explore the new mockup designs using the link provided below.

 Link to Mockup Prototype